 Mechanically, the trombone is one of the simplest brass instruments.
 However, as with all musical instruments, there is a lot of technical jargon to learn that can be confusing at first.
 Learning what all the different parts of the trombone are will allow you to communicate effectively with your teacher and will help you when buying an instrument.

-In this article we will look at the different parts of the trombone: what they’re called, how they work, and how they might differ instrument to instrument.
+In this article, we will look at the different parts of the trombone: what they’re called, how they work, and how they might differ from instrument to instrument.

 Anatomy of a Trombone

 The trombone is made up of three main components: